aevri/git-integration-techniques/article.md

 mistakes, so at least manual checking would probably be in order.
 There could be many call sites to visit, so you might want to save your work along the way.

 Which of the histories is 'better'?
-Let us first state some impartial facts, and then make some contentious arguments!
+Let us first state some facts, and then make some contentious arguments!

 - Fact 1: Each of the commits along the top take us closer to the goal than the previous commit, this means that each commit represented the best current effort at some point in time.

 - Fact 2: No-one wants to live in a half-painted or over-painted house.
-Think of these work-in-progress (WIP) commits as untestable and breaking the build.
+Please think of these work-in-progress (WIP) commits as untestable and breaking the build.

 - Fact 3: If you wanted to cherry-pick or revert the whole painting effort in the top path, you would have to do so with all of the commits.
 On the bottom